 On the platform, you can run ads for topical hemp and ingestible hemp, provided these products are not explicitly featured in the ads.

 For other platforms, you have to rely on other marketing tactics like SEO and influencer marketing to create brand awareness about your CBD products.

 Q4.
 Can you market CBD on Instagram?

 A. Instagram prohits advertising CBD products in any form.
-However, you can leverage influencer marketing on the platform to spread the word about your CBD products.
+However, you can leverage influencer marketing on the platform to raise brand awareness about your CBD products.

 Q5.
 How can I legally market CBD?

 A. Although CBD advertising remains a gray area on social media platforms and Google, you can implement other legally-compliant strategies to market your CBD products.
 They include:

 - Affiliate marketing